 Are the churches where I minister growing?

-These are the things that I struggle with and that I am trying to balance in my ministry.
+These are the things that many pastors struggle with and that many are trying to balance in their ministry.

 2) Let me explain it this way to you:

-I am one of the oldest people here — and that means that it is more difficult for me to be a good believer than for you.
+I am one of the oldest people here — and that means that it is more difficult for me to be unbiased and pure of heart than for you.

 The older one is the harder it is to be a good believer.

-Since I am older than VN, the president it is harder for me to be a good Christian than it is for him.
+Since I am older than VN, our former president it is harder for me to be a good Christian than it is for him.

 Since VN, is older than Slavic Nazarkevich, the main pastor of the L’viv Baptist church it is harder for VN to be a good Jesus follower than for Slavic.